isakovsh/isakovsh/README.md

 I'm a **Data Scientist and AI Engineer** and very passionate about Computer Vision

-- 🎓 **Education:** I am studying Bachelor of Computer Engineering at Vistula University in Warsaw.
+- 🎓 **Education:** I am studying Bachelor of Computer Engineering at Korea International Univercity in Fergana.

 - 😅 **Fun fact:** I like to travel around the world.
 I visited 6 countries and 7 cities.